dynamitechetan/susi_server/README.md

 ## Where do I find the javadocs?

-At http://susi.github.io/susi_server/ or by building them via 'ant javadoc'
+You can build javadocs by running 'ant javadoc'

 ## Where can I report bugs and make feature requests?